UBS Group Raises Baidu (NASDAQ:BIDU) Price Target to $400.00

-Baidu (NASDAQ:BIDU) had its price objective boosted by investment analysts at UBS Group from $315.00 to $400.00 in a note issued to investors on Friday, The Fly reports.
-The firm presently has a “buy” rating on the information services provider’s stock.
-UBS Group’s price target would suggest a potential upside of 34.22% from the stock’s previous close.
+Baidu (NASDAQ:BIDU) had its price objective boosted by UBS Group from $315.00 to $400.00 in a research note published on Friday, The Fly reports.
+The firm currently has a buy rating on the information services provider’s stock.

 About Baidu